Maria Rogozińska

 Maria Rogozińska née Leśniak (d.
-12 January 1943 in Pilica) - a Polish farmer, living in the village of Wierbka near Pilica, together with her three-year-old son murdered by the Germans for hiding Jews, awarded with the medal "Righteous Among the Nations".
+12 January 1943 in Pilica) was a Polish farmer, living in the village of Wierbka near Pilica, together with her three-year-old son.
+She was murdered by the Germans for hiding Jews and was posthumously awarded the "Righteous Among the Nations" medal.

 Biography

-She lived in the village of Wierbka in the Olkusz county (present Zawiercie county).
+Rogozińska lived in the village of Wierbka in the Olkusz county (present Zawiercie county).
 After her husband's death, she raised three children alone - daughters Maria and Helena (born around 1932 and 1934) and a son named Piotr (born around 1940).

-During the German occupation, she hid Jews and members of the underground.
+During the German occupation, she hid Jews and members of the resistance movement.
 There is some contradictory information regarding the number of people who benefited from her assistance.
 It is certain that an old Jewish woman named Berlińska vel Berlicka vel Perlińska (owner of a mill in Maleszyn) and a young Jewish man of unknown name were hiding on the Rogozińska's farm.
 However, testimonies from other witnesses indicate that Rogozińska could have been hiding up to four or five Jews.

 It is unknown how the information about the Jews hiding on the Rogozińska's farm reached the Germans.
 Maria was disliked in the village, hence Krystyna Samsonowska's suspicion that she might have been a victim of a denunciation or an accidental deconspiracy on behalf of one of her neighbors, who were in conflict with her.

-Around January 11, 1943, German gendarmerie arrived at the Rogozińska's farm.
+Around 11 January 1943, German gendarmerie arrived at the Rogozińska's farm.
 During the search, the Germans discovered two Jews whom they had shot near the house.
 Two Poles were also killed, Piotr Sendra vel Sender and Piotr Podgórski, who at the time of the gendarmes' arrival were on the farm.
 During these events, Maria and her children were away from home.
 The mother and her son were visiting her brother in Maleszyn, while the two older girls were under the care of their neighbours.